Table of Contents

 - Paid Preparer Use Only

-Enter the number of agricultural employees on your payroll during the pay period that included March 12, 2012.
-Do not include household employees, persons who received no pay during the pay period, pensioners, or members of the Armed Forces.
+Enter the number of agricultural employees on your payroll during the pay period that included March 12, 2015.
+Don't include household employees, persons who received no pay during the pay period, pensioners, or members of the Armed Forces.

 Enter the total cash wages subject to social security tax that you paid to your employees for farmwork during the calendar year.
 Enter the amount before deductions.
-Cash wages include checks, money orders, etc. Do not include the value of noncash items, such as food or lodging, or pay for services other than farmwork.
+Cash wages include checks, money orders, etc. Don't include the value of noncash items, such as food or lodging, or pay for services other than farmwork.
 See Purpose of Form 943, earlier, for household employee information.
 See section 3 of Pub.
-51 (Circular A) for information on taxable wages.
+51 for information on taxable wages.

-For 2012, the rate of social security tax on taxable wages is 6.2% (.062) for the employer and 4.2% (.042) for the employee or 10.4% (.104) for both.
-Do not report an employee's social security wages over $110,100 for 2012.
+For 2015, the rate of social security tax on taxable wages is 6.2% (.062) for the employer and 6.2% (.062) for the employee or 12.4% (.124) for both.
+Don't report an employee's social security wages over $118,500 for 2015.
 If you, as a qualifying employer, receive an approved Form 4029, Application for Exemption From Social Security and Medicare Taxes and Waiver of Benefits, from one or more of your employees, write “Form 4029” to the right of the entry space.

-Add the total social security tax (line 3), Medicare tax (line 5), Additional Medicare Tax withholding (line 7), and federal income tax withheld (line 6).
-Enter the result on line 7.
+Add the total social security tax (line 3), Medicare tax (line 5), Additional Medicare Tax withholding (line 7), and federal income tax withheld (line 8).
+Enter the result on line 9.

 Adjust for rounding of fractions of cents, or

 Adjust for the uncollected employee share of social security and Medicare taxes on third-party sick pay or group-term life insurance premiums paid for former employees.
 See section 9 in Pub.
-51 (Circular A).
+51.

-If line 9 is more than line 12, enter the difference on line 13.
+If line 11 is more than line 12, enter the difference on line 15.
 Otherwise, see Overpayment below.
-You do not have to pay if line 13 is under $1.
-Generally, you should show a balance due on line 13 only if your total taxes after adjustments for the year (line 9) is less than $2,500.
+You don't have to pay if line 15 is under $1.
+Generally, you should show a balance due on line 15 only if your total taxes after adjustments for the year (line 11) is less than $2,500.
 However, see section 7 of Pub.
-51 (Circular A) regarding payments made under the accuracy of deposits rule.
+51 regarding payments made under the accuracy of deposits rule.

-If you pay by EFTPS or credit or debit card, file your return using the Without a payment address under Where To File, earlier.
-Do not file Form 943-V, Payment Voucher.
+If you pay by EFT, credit card, or debit card, file your return using the Without a payment address under Where To File, earlier.
+Don't file Form 943-V, Payment Voucher.

-If you deposited more than the correct amount for the year, you can have the overpayment refunded or applied to your next return by checking the appropriate box on line 14.
-Check only one box on line 14.
-If you do not check either box or if you check both boxes, generally we will apply the overpayment to your account.
+If you deposited more than the correct amount for the year, you can have the overpayment refunded or applied to your next return by checking the appropriate box on line 16.
+Check only one box on line 16.
+If you don't check either box or if you check both boxes, generally we will apply the overpayment to your account.
 We may apply your overpayment to any past due tax account that is shown in our records under your EIN.

 This is a summary of your yearly tax liability, not a summary of deposits made.
-If line 9 is less than $2,500, do not complete line 15 or Form 943-A.
+If line 11 is less than $2,500, don't complete line 17 or Form 943-A.

-Complete line 15 only if you were a monthly schedule depositor for the entire year and line 9 is $2,500 or more.
-The amount entered on line 15M must equal the amount reported on line 9.
+Complete line 17 only if you were a monthly schedule depositor for the entire year and line 11 is $2,500 or more.
+The amount entered on line 17M must equal the amount reported on line 11.
 See section 7 of Pub.
-51 (Circular A) for details on the deposit rules.
-You are a monthly schedule depositor for the calendar year if the amount of your Form 943 taxes (line 9) reported for the lookback period is not more than $50,000.
+51 for details on the deposit rules.
+You are a monthly schedule depositor for the calendar year if the amount of your “Total taxes after adjustments” reported for the lookback period is not more than $50,000.
 The lookback period is the second calendar year preceding the current calendar year.
-For example, the lookback period for 2013 is 2011.
+For example, the lookback period for 2016 is 2014.

 If you want to allow an employee, a paid tax preparer, or another person to discuss your Form 943 with the IRS, check the “Yes” box in the “Third-Party Designee” section.
 Then tell us the name, phone number, and the five-digit personal identification number (PIN) of the specific person to speak with—not the name of the firm who prepared your tax return.
 The designee may choose any five numbers as his or her PIN.

 By checking “Yes,” you authorize the IRS to talk to the person you named (your designee) about any questions we may have while we process your return.
 You also authorize your designee to do all of the following.

-Call us for information about processing your return, and
+Call us for information about processing your return.

 Respond to certain IRS notices that you have shared with your designee about math errors and return preparation.
-The IRS will not send notices to your designee.
+The IRS won't send notices to your designee.

-You are not authorizing your designee to bind you to anything (including additional tax liability) or to otherwise represent you before the IRS.
+You aren't authorizing your designee to bind you to anything (including additional tax liability) or to otherwise represent you before the IRS.
 If you want to expand your designee’s authorization, see Pub.
-947, Practice Before the IRS and Power of Attorney.
+947.

 The authorization will automatically expire 1 year from the due date (without regard to extensions) for filing your Form 943.
 If you or your designee wants to terminate the authorization, write to the IRS office for your locality using the Without a payment address under Where To File, earlier.